 Custom Suits

 If you want to celebrate your wedding wearing something that looks amazing, makes you feel incredible and fits perfectly to you then you might want to consider getting a custom suit made for the day.
-It gives you a choice of materials, colours, shapes, and you get to give your measurements and preferences so that you can know you’ll be wearing something that fits exactly how you like it.
-Both Bindle and Keep based in Brooklyn and The Tailory in New York now offer virtual as well as in person appointments and are a great option for people looking for androgynous suits.
+It gives you a choice of materials, colors, and shapes, and you get to give your measurements and preferences so that you can know you’ll be wearing something that fits exactly how you like it.
+Both Bindle and Keep based in Brooklyn and The Tailory in New York now offer virtual as well as in-person appointments and are a great option for people looking for androgynous suits.

 Bindle and Keep Price Range: $995 – $1395 – Shop Now